 1. Meal and refreshment costs should be reasonable for the occasion.
 Approved OUS travel per diem rates will be used to check for the reasonableness standard.
+The 15% allowable gratuity is included in the per diem rate.
 Meal expenses significantly exceeding the OUS per-diem rates require documentation explaining the reason for the excess and the approval of the department head.
 The following is considered a best practice for determining what rates may be appropriate when Business Center personnel identify a departmental pattern of significant departure from per diem rates:

 2. Gratuities/tips - reimbursement for a tip of up to 15% of the charge is allowable when hosting groups or guests.
 The 15% limit does not apply when the establishment adds a service charge for larger groups in lieu of gratuity.
 In this case, the amount of the service charge is not within the control of the customer.
 Tips or fees for alcoholic beverage service are not reimbursable.
 These costs need to be separated and included with alcoholic beverage purchase.